 Although it may be tempting to hole up and hide out during the coldest, bleakest months of the year, there’s a lot to love about winter if you’re willing to embrace the chill.
-We’ve rounded up half a dozen super-sweet small U.S. towns that have made an art out of winter merrymaking.
-So bundle up, strap on some snowshoes, and fill your flask with hot buttered rum—these charming wintertide getaways will cure even the nastiest cases of seasonal affective disorder.
+We’ve rounded up more than half a dozen super-sweet small U.S. towns that have made an art out of winter merrymaking.
+So bundle up, strap on some snowshoes, and fill your flask with hot buttered rum—these charming winter getaways will cure even the nastiest cases of seasonal affective disorder.

-That so-called Village of Lights keeps glowing through Valentine’s Day weekend, but the fun doesn’t stop there.
+But the fun doesn’t stop there.
 Leavenworth also has a Nutcracker Museum with more than 6,000 crackers to its name (including ones dating back to ancient Rome) and the family-run Leavenworth Reindeer Farm, where travelers can feed, pet, and take selfies with woodland caribou.
 Other family-friendly outings include the Leavenworth Ski Hill, which has a 100-foot tubing hill and rope tow; the five-mile Icicle River Trail, popular with Nordic skiers thanks to its picturesque mountain views and breezy terrain; and old-fashioned sleigh rides at Red-Tail Canyon Farm.
 Over at Lake Wenatchee State Park, you’ll find 28 miles of well-groomed cross-country ski trails, including a leg starting just a stone’s throw from downtown.

-Leavenworth is also a fine place to knock out a bit of holiday shopping: Hunt for wooden puzzles at The Wood Shop, loose-leaf teas and herbal tisanes at Cup and Kettle, German cuckoo clocks and steins from Alpen Haus Gifts, and boxes of elegant chocolates from Schocolat.
+Leavenworth is also a fine place to knock out a bit of holiday shopping: Hunt for wooden puzzles at the Wood Shop, loose-leaf teas and herbal tisanes at Cup and Kettle, German cuckoo clocks and steins from Alpen Haus Gifts, and boxes of elegant chocolates from Schocolat.
 When your feet need a rest, slip into Doghaus Brewery, a nanobrewery housed in the former morgue of the Cascade Sanitarium.

-There are no shortage of places to stay in Leavenworth, including several behemoth hotels.
+There is no shortage of places to stay in Leavenworth, including several behemoth hotels.
 For a more intimate experience, head to Abendblume B&B, a romantic storybook inn with seven beautifully appointed rooms.
 Ask for the Tannenbaum unit, a handsome suite with two fireplaces, a whirlpool tub, wet bar, and a balcony from which to take in panoramic views of the Cascades.

 The town of Ashland sits right on Chequamegon Bay, an inlet of Lake Superior, and is best known for its smallmouth bass fishing in summer.
 But the subzero temperatures don’t stop bundled-up anglers from hunting for lake trout, coho salmon, whitefish, walleye, and perch in winter.
 To try your luck at ice fishing, book a half-day or full-day outing with the pros from Jeff Evans Fishing, a Wisconsin outfitter founded by a U.S. Coast Guard charter boat captain.